-- Y Authorized but Unissued Preferred Stock.
+- Authorized but Unissued Preferred Stock.
 Our board of directors is authorized to issue, without stockholder approval, preferred stock with such terms as the board of directors may determine.
-For more information, see "Description of Capital Stock-Preferred Stock." - Ϋ́ Calling Special Stockholder Meetings.
-Our bylaws provide that special meetings of our stockholders may be called only pursuant to the request of two members of our board of directors or by the chairman of our board of directors. - Y Advanced Notice Procedures.
+For more information, see "Description of Capital Stock-Preferred Stock." - Calling Special Stockholder Meetings.
+Our bylaws provide that special meetings of our stockholders may be called only pursuant to the request of two members of our board of directors or by the chairman of our board of directors. - Advanced Notice Procedures.
 Our amended and restated bylaws provide that, in order for stockholder proposals and director nominations to be properly brought before an annual meeting of our stockholders, stockholders must deliver a notice of such proposals or nominations to our secretary within ninety to one hundred and twenty days prior to the first anniversary of the preceding year's annual meeting (or if the annual meeting is advanced by more than thirty days or delayed by more than seventy days from such anniversary date, notice must be delivered not earlier than one hundred and twenty days prior to such annual meeting and not later than the later of ninety days prior to such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made).
-In order for a stockholder's director nominations to be considered before a special meeting of stockholders, notice of such nominations must be given to our secretary not earlier than one hundred twenty days prior to such special meeting and not later than the later of ninety days prior to such special meeting or the tenth day following the day on which public announcement is first made of the later of ninety days prior to such special meeting or the tenth day following the day on which public announcement is first made of the date of ninety days prior to such special meeting or the tenth day following the day on which public announcement is first made of the date of the special meeting and of the nominees proposed by our board of directors to be elected at such meeting. - ^Ÿ Supermajority Voting Requirements.
+In order for a stockholder's director nominations to be considered before a special meeting of stockholders, notice of such nominations must be given to our secretary not earlier than one hundred twenty days prior to such special meeting and not later than the later of ninety days prior to such special meeting or the tenth day following the day on which public announcement is first made of the date of the special meeting and of the nominees proposed by our board of directors to be elected at such meeting. - Supermajority Voting Requirements.
 The affirmative vote of the holders of at least 66 2/3% in voting power of all shares of our stock entitled to vote generally in the election of directors, voting together as a single class, is required in order for our stockholders to alter, amend or repeal the provisions of our bylaws relating to the advance notice requirements and the ability to call special stockholder meetings.
 In addition, any amendments to the provisions of our bylaws relating to the board designation and other rights of our sponsors require the consent of the sponsors for as long as they own shares of our capital stock.